Bobby Riggs: Amateur career

 As a 20-year-old amateur, Riggs was part of the American Davis Cup winning team in 1938.
 He also won 14 tournaments.
-The events were: Miami Beach, Dixie championships in Tampa, Miami surf club, Palm Beach, Atlanta, Missouri valley, U. S. Clay court championships, Cincinnati, Fox River valley championships in Neenah, Illinois championships in Chicago, Longwood in Boston, Seabright, Eastern grass court championships and Southampton.
-Riggs' victory in the U. S. Clay court championships was his third in succession.
+The events were: Miami Beach, Dixie championships in Tampa, Miami surf club, Palm Beach, Atlanta, Missouri valley, U.S. Clay court championships, the Cincinnati Open, Fox River valley championships in Neenah, Illinois championships in Chicago, Longwood in Boston, Seabright, Eastern grass court championships and Southampton.
+Riggs's victory in the U.S. Clay court championships was his third in succession.
 He beat Gardnar Mulloy in the final in five sets.
 "Mulloy passed Riggs consistently in the second and third sets of their five-set match, but Bobby came back the fresher in the last two, going to the net again and again to kill Mulloy's drives".